MV Hondius hantavirus outbreak

 ISO Country Conf.
 Susp.
 Deaths Status

-CL Chile · · · Investigation of possible exposure source
+CL Chile · · · Investigation of possible exposure source (Hondius pre-boarding itinerary).

 Timeline